wan-ji/Spark-ML/spark-bike-share/README.md

-# A Spark Application deployed on Airflow to compute retention rate from raw bike share data
+## A Spark (written in Scala) Application deployed on Airflow to compute retention rates from raw bike share data

 * Calculated the 1-day, 3-day, 7-day retention rates from daily raw bike share data